remlapmot/remlapmot.github.io/content/post/2025-09-01-self-contained-python-quarto/index.en.Rmd

 ./render
 ```

-Of course uv and Quarto need to be installed and be on their `PATH`, and of course Stata must be installed locally when using that.
-For my colleagues using Windows, they need to run this from a Git Bash shell rather than from Powershell or CMD shell.
+Of course uv and Quarto need to be installed and be on their `PATH`, and Stata needs to be installed locally when using that.
+For my colleagues using Windows, they need to run this from a Git Bash shell rather than from Powershell or CMD shell (for the shebang line to work).

 If you are only using the Quarto knitr engine then you don't need this script because you don't need Jupyter.